grafana/agent/docs/sources/flow/reference/config-blocks/http.md

 * `client_ca_file`

 {{% admonition type="warning" %}}
-This feature is not available on any platforms other than Windows.
+This feature is only available on Windows.

 TLS min and max may not be compatible with the certificate stored in the Windows certificate store.
 The `windows_certificate_filter` will serve the found certificate even if it is not compatible with the specified TLS version.